 6 of The Best Web Tools for Organizing and Managing Citations, References and Bibliographies April 1, 2015 One of the onerous parts in essay and academic writing is the bibliography section.
 Managing, organizing and citing references can sometimes be a real challenge especially if you don't keep track of what and who you cite.
 The last thing you would want after a strenuous writing task is a messy bibliography with one reference missing page numbers the other needs publication date or, worse of all, having to go back to your sources to check for the source of that quotation you included in your conclusion.
 If you find yourself constantly grappling with problems such as these, the web tools below are absolutely something you might need to consider.
 These are some of the best applications for organizing, managing, and publishing bibliographies, citations and references.

+The Chicago Manual of Style Online: Chicago-Style Citation Quick Guide The Chicago Manual of Style presents two basic documentation systems: (1) notes and bibliography and (2) author-date.
+Choosing between the two often depends on subject matter and the nature of sources cited, as each system is favored by different groups of scholars.
+The notes and bibliography style is preferred by many in the humanities, including those in literature, history, and the arts.
 How Google Docs' research tool removes drudgery from reports and presentations You’re frantically racing toward a deadline to complete a multi-page report or slideshow presentation, but research is slowing you down.
 Not tracking down the information so much as the constant bouncing between your work document and web browser, and cycling through the confusing morass of open tabs to find that webpage or image you need.
 If you use Google’s free office suite, there’s an easier way—a built in research tool that lets you search for the information you need and easily add it to the Google Doc or Google Slide you’re working on without having to leave the page.
 Here’s how to get started.
 Access the research tool Google offers three ways to access the research tool pane.